 When/if a student is vaping and/or tampering with the sensor, administration will be alerted.
 Once alerted, cameras will be viewed to see who left the restroom after the alert.
-The student(s)

-will be called down to the office which may result in student discipline such as a suspension or expulsion.
+The student(s) will be called down to the office which may result in student discipline such as a suspension or expulsion.
 Whenever a student is seen leaving the restroom after an alert, parents will be notified.
 The student's locker and their person may be searched and student eligibility to participate in sports or school activities may be impacted.
 The following may occur if and when a violation occurs:

-- 1st Violation: Locker and person searched, phone call home, and may be given a detention - 2nd Violation: Phone call home to schedule meeting with parent and student and detention given - 3rd Violation: Up to a 3 day in-school suspension
+- 1st Violation: Locker and person searched, phone call home, and may be given a detention - 2nd Violation: Phone call home to schedule meeting with parent and student and detention given - 3rd Violation: Up to a 3 day out of school suspension and consideration made regarding continued enrollment at SJCC